 The sound waves produced by the vocal cords are amplified with the larynx, nasal cavity, and mouth and modulated in the nasal and oral cavities.

 The structures in the oral cavity help to shape the airflow differently, which produces different sounds.
 The structures in the oral cavity help to shape the airflow differently, which produces different sounds.
-The hard and soft palate at the roof of the mouth, as well as the position of the tongue, teeth and lips, play an important role in the articulation of different sounds.
-For the articulation of nasal sounds (e.g. [m], [n]), the airstream is directed outwards through the nasal cavity instead through the mouth.
+The hard and soft palate at the roof of the mouth, as well as the position of the tongue, teeth, and lips, play an important role in the articulation of different sounds.
+For the articulation of nasal sounds (e.g., [m], [n]), the airstream is directed outward through the nasal cavity instead of through the mouth.

 Self-Check Questions